pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 :::

-:::{admonition} Learning Objectives
+:::{admonition} About this lesson
 :class: tip

 In this lesson you will learn:

 - How to make your code installable into any Python environment both locally and from GitHub
-- How to create a basic `pyproject.toml` file to declare dependencies and metadata
+- How to create a basic `pyproject.toml` file that includes package dependencies and metadata.
+This file is required to make your package installable.
 - How to declare a [build backend](build_backends) which will be used to [build](build-package) and install your package
 - How to install your package in editable mode for interactive development

+**What you need to complete this lesson**

-To complete this lesson you will need a local Python (development) environment.
-You are welcome to use any environment manager that you choose.
+To complete this lesson you will need a local Python environment and shell on your computer.

+You are welcome to use any Python environment manager that you choose.
+If you are using Windows or are not familiar with Shell, you may want to [consult the Carpentries shell lesson.](https://swcarpentry.github.io/shell-novice/).
+Windows users will likely need to configure a tool for any Shell and git related steps.

 * [If you need guidance creating a Python environment, review this lesson](extras/1-create-environment.md) which walks you through creating an environment using both `venv` and `conda`.
-* If you aren't sure which environment manager to use and you are a scientist, we suggest that you use `conda`, particularly if you are working with any sort of spatial data.
+* If you aren't sure which environment manager to use and you are a scientist, we suggest that you use `conda`, particularly if you are working with spatial data.

+**What comes next**

-In the upcoming lessons you will learn how to
+In the upcoming lessons you will learn how to:

 * Add a README file to your package to support community use
-* Add project metadata to your package to support PyPI publication
+* Add additional project metadata to your package to support PyPI publication
 * Publish your package to PyPI
 :::